 Embraer, the world’s fourth-biggest airplane maker, said March 26 that it expects the U.S. government to seek new bids within weeks on a contract for light attack aircraft that was taken from the company in February.
 The company has said it has a great chance of winning the work again if the contract requirements are maintained.

 There are opportunities for defense contractors in both countries.
 Rousseff will decide by mid-year on a fighter plane for her country, a contract for as much as $4 billion that Boeing Co.
-(BA) is vying to win, a U.S. State Department official said March 1.
+(BA:US) is vying to win, a U.S. State Department official said March 1.

 The “Energy Dialogue,” a formal initiative that Obama announced when he visited Brazil last year, focuses on four areas: biofuels; renewable energy and energy efficiency; oil and natural gas; and nuclear energy and nuclear security.